spoiler alert: it’s not always a happy ending

 But for many adoptees, that narrative is incomplete or even completely untrue.
 Even when adoption brings love, safety, or stability, it also begins with separation and loss.

 One framework that helps explain the emotional complexity of adoption is the Seven Core Issues in Adoption, originally developed by Sharon Kaplan Roszia and Deborah Silverstein.
-These themes are not problems adoptees need to “fix” but rather, common emotional experiences that can continue resurfacing throughout different stages of life for adoptees, biological families, and adoptive families alike.
+These themes are not problems adoptees need to “fix.”
+Rather, they represent common emotional experiences that can resurface throughout different stages of life for adoptees, biological families, and adoptive families alike.

 loss